 All modules are available as standalone modules for Continuing Professional Development.
 Contact us for more information.
 Experts from across the UHI help equip you with a qualification tailored for working in mountain areas.

 Three core modules for the Pg Cert/Pg Dip/MSc:

 - Environmental and social issues in mountain areas (semester 1)

 A range of optional modules are available online, some of these are for skills development; others will help to develop a deeper understanding of the key issues.
 Some optional modules do not run every year.

 - Communities and nature (semester 1)

-- Research methods and techniques - if you are planning to continue to dissertation level, it is strongly recommended that you take this module (semester 1)
+- Research methods and techniques - if you are planning to continue to dissertation level, we strongly recommend you take this module (semester 1)

-- Sustainable land use and renewable energy (semester 1), module descriptor
+- Sustainable land use and renewable energy (semester 1)

 - Sustainable tourism (semester 2)

 Students continuing to the MSc carry out a research dissertation into an issue of their choice, selected in consultation with a supervisor.
 The results are presented in a 15,000 word dissertation.
-This is a 60 credit module and the fee in 2017/18 is £1,560 (Scottish online); £1,950 (Rest of UK, incl EU online); £2,556 (International online).
+This is a 60 credit module.